habitat-sh/builder/DEVELOPING.md

 #### Build Habitat components

 First, you will need to clone https://github.com/habitat-sh/habitat and build a subset of the components.
 It is important they are built in the correct order so that dependencies are correct at install time.
-You can use the blow snippet to build them, replacing the channel as necessary.
+You can use the below snippet to build them, replacing the channel as necessary.
 ```
 git clone https://github.com/habitat-sh/habitat
 cd habitat